gina-alaska/gina-nrt-tools/fetching/README.md

   - valid values are uafgina for the receiving station at UAF, gilmore for the various receiving stations at gilmore, and barrow for the barrow antenna.
 * Processing level (-p)
   - most users are interested in level1 data (level1) or geotiff data (geotiff_l2), contact us at support@gina.alaska.edu if another datasets in needed, and we can offer advice.
+* namespace (-n)
+  - this option places each "pass" in it's own directory - this is useful if a pass is taken at two sites, and the different sites will end up in seperate directories.
+Without this option the files are all placed inside the path specified in the "-o" option.

 ## Examples